OfficeDev/office-js-docs-pr/docs/excel/custom-functions-runtime.md

 # Runtime for Excel custom function

 Custom functions extend Excel’s capabilities by using a new JavaScript runtime that uses a sandboxed JavaScript engine rather than a web browser.
-Because custom functions do not need to render UI elements, their runtime is optimized for performing calculations, enabling you to run thousands of custom functions simultaneously.
+Because custom functions do not need to render UI elements, the new JavaScript runtime is optimized for performing calculations, enabling you to run thousands of custom functions simultaneously.

 > [!NOTE]
-> An add-in that defines custom functions may also include other components such as a task pane and other UI elements.
+> An add-in that defines custom functions may also include other components such as task panes and other UI elements.
 These other components of the add-in will continue to run in the browser-like WebView runtime.
-Only the custom functions within your add-in will use the new JavaScript runtime that's described in this article.
+Only the custom functions within an add-in will use the new JavaScript runtime that's described in this article.

-## Differences between WebView runtime and the new JavaScript runtime
+## Differences between the new JavaScript runtime and the WebView runtime

+Some of the key differences between the new JavaScript runtime and the WebView runtime include:

-- The new JavaScript runtime used by custom functions does not provide access to the Document Object Model (DOM) or support libraries like JQuery that rely on the DOM.
+- The JavaScript runtime does not provide access to the Document Object Model (DOM) or support libraries like JQuery that rely on the DOM.

-- A custom function that's defined in an add-in's JavaScript file can return a regular JavaScript `Promise` instead of using `OfficeExtension.Promise`.
-If you use [Yo Office](https://github.com/OfficeDev/generator-office) to create your custom functions project, **customfunctions.js** is the add-in's JavaScript file.
+- A custom function that's defined in an add-in's JavaScript file can return a regular JavaScript `Promise` instead of returning `OfficeExtension.Promise`.

-- The JSON file that specifies metatdata for an add-in's custom functions does not need to specify **sync** or **async** within **options**.
-If you use [Yo Office](https://github.com/OfficeDev/generator-office) to create your custom functions project, **customfunctions.json** is the JSON metadata file.
+- The JSON file that specifies custom function metatdata does not need to specify **sync** or **async** within **options**.

 ## New APIs

-The new JavaScript runtime that's used by custom functions has the following APIs:
+The JavaScript runtime that's used by custom functions has the following APIs:

 - [XHR](#xhr)
 - [WebSockets](#websockets)